 - Packaging - Each properly made doll must be placed in a crate after it has passed the stock checker.

-- Hourglass - Extends the shift timer
+- Hourglass - Extends the shift timer.

-- Cash Bonus - Raises your score
+- Cash Bonus - Raises the score.

-Playable Characters: Both play the same, but one is a woman and one a man.
+Both play the same, but one is a woman and one a man.

 - Darth Vader